 Quality and operational information was used to ensure and improve performance.
 Performance information was combined with the views of patients.
+We noted that improvement was needed in the recording and auditing of dental care records.

 The practice had information governance arrangements and staff were aware of the importance of these in protecting patients' personal information.